gbletr42/bef/README.md

 Most of these are provided by distributions, except for liberasurecode.

+# What does this build on?
+My computer, anything else is happenstance.

 # Format
 The format is a little complicated and a little simple.
 Due to limitations in liberasurecode, I could only have at most 32 'fragments' to divide the data.
 Sadly, that was not going to cut it...